a-watkin/pyramid-todo-tutorial/pyramid-notes.md

 By default, Pyramid allows you to use string and json as renderers.
 If you've attached a templating engine to your application because you want to have Pyramid generate your HTML as well, you can point directly to your HTML template as your renderer.

+You can't commit changes directly you have to use flush instead.